Working on launching a product? Have a website or app that’s coming soon? If so, you’re probably no stranger to “coming soon” pages.

-But just like any landing page, pre-launch (or coming soon) pages need to be optimized for conversion in order to have the best results.
+But just like any landing page, pre-launch (or coming soon) pages need to be optimized for conversions in order to achieve best results.

 This includes things like: